jijoel/web-development-notes/git.md

     git rebase -i master
-    (a list comes up; select 'pick' for commits to leave intact; 'squash' for commits to squash into those) git push --force  (forces the squashed commits to github)
+    (a list comes up; select 'pick' for commits to leave intact; 'squash' for commits to squash into those) git push --force  (forces the squashed commits to github) (at this point, you can use git commit --amend to amend the description)

 Branches <a name="branch" />